Subito-it/PodBuilder/README.md

 PodBuilder leverages CocoaPods code and [cocoapods-rome plugin](https://github.com/CocoaPods/Rome) to compile pods into frameworks.
 Every compiled framework will be boxed (by adding it as a `vendored_framework`) as a subspec of a local podspec.
 When needed additional settings will be automatically ported from the original podspec, like for example xcconfig settings.

 # FAQ

+### **After prebuilding my project no longer compiles**

+A common problem you may encounter is with Objective-C imports.
+You should verify that you're properly importing all the headers of your pods with the angle bracket notation `#import <FrameworkName/HeaderFile.h>` instead of directly importing `#import "HeaderFile.h"`.

+How to proceed in these cases?
+1. Rebuild all frameworks with PodBuilder
+2. Switch all your pods (use switch command or manually edit your Application-Podfile) back to the standard integration
+3. One-by-one switch your pods back to prebuilt, verifying everytime that your Project still compiles.

 ### **Build failed with longish output to the stdout, what should I do next?**